mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 This approach is consistent with Resource Indicators {{RFC8707}} and Protected Resource Metadata {{RFC9728}}, which define the `resource` parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.

-**Non-Goal:** This specification does not define, constrain, or replace the use of audience values in access tokens, nor does it require any particular token format.
+This specification does not define, constrain, or replace the use of audience values in access tokens, nor does it require any particular token format.
 How authorization servers encode audience information and how resource servers enforce audience restrictions are explicitly out of scope.

-If supported by the authorization server, a client MAY use token introspection {{RFC7662}} to obtain audience information for an issued access token when such information is required.

 # Resource Parameter in Token Response

-Authorization servers that support this specification SHOULD include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify a protected resource for which the access token is valid.
+Authorization servers that support this specification MUST include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify a protected resource for which the access token is valid according to the rules defined in {{authorization-server-processing-rule}}.

 The value of the `resource` parameter MUST be either: